Why companies struggle and how to succeed

 - Keep the best of the old; discard the worst of the new.
 A new system that hinders people from accomplishing their objectives creates resistance.
 Productivity soars when a new system feels like the old one but accomplishes more.

-Albert H. Segars is the RBC Bank Distinguished Professor of Strategy and Entrepreneurship, chair of strategy and entrepreneurship, and faculty director of the Center for Sustainable Enterprise at UNC Kenan-Flagler.
+Albert H. Segars is the PNC Distinguished Professor of Strategy and Entrepreneurship and faculty director of the Center for Sustainable Enterprise at UNC Kenan-Flagler.